Ashes Defeat, or, Crash & Burn

 You can be my wingman any time.

-Bullshit… You can be mine
+Bullshit… You can be mine.

 The ultimate hilarious/homoerotic and confusing moment of the film goes to the confusion of finding a suitable Test captain to replace Ponting once he calls it a day.
 Michael Clarke, the vice-captain and long touted replacement is horribly out of form, Mike Hussey has probably played his last Test, Shane Watson can’t seem to manage walking and chewing gum at the same time and Brad Haddin seems slightly more intelligent than a well-trained kelpie.
 Not good times.
 So either Ponting sticks around for longer than he should (perhaps sliding down the order?) or Clarke is given the job by default and persevered with.